Even at $950 per Share, Costco's Stock May Still be a Bargain

 Table 1.
 Costco’s Total Revenue Breakdown, 2019–2024

-So why focus so heavily on membership fees if they’re such a small piece of the revenue pie?
-Because that’s where Costco makes most of its profit.
+So why focus so heavily on membership fees if they are such a small piece of the revenue pie?
+Because that is where Costco makes most of its profit.

 In essence, Costco operates its retail business at break-even.
 Members pay prices close to Costco’s actual costs to acquire goods and operate its warehouses.
 What lifts Costco’s total margins into Walmart territory is the 100% margin membership revenue.
 In this sense, Costco is less a retailer than a subscription service with a warehouse attached.